DKK-Sp1: Treatment

 Although Mesobuthus martensii is not considered as a particularly lethal scorpion, its injuries may still cause local symptoms.
 Treatment against such effects is mostly symptomatic.
 Moderate and severe cases may require hospitalization.

-A 2002 clinical study conducted by Liu et al concluded that DKK-SP1 exhibited anti-inflammatory properties in mice.
+DKK-SP1 exhibits anti-inflammatory properties in mice.
 Mesobuthus martensii toxins have been used in Chinese medicine for years.
 However, no clinical trials have been performed on humans yet.